oktaytuncay/Kubernetes/kubernetes.md

 3         kubectl edit deployments nginx --record=true
 ```

-To check for revision 3, the latest version the deployment was created
+To check for revision 3, the latest version of the deployment was created

 ```bash
 % kubectl rollout history deployment --revision=3